Our Influence is Uncertain

 In focusing extensively on Climate Change is it worth considering: Are we missing “the forest for the trees”?

-Candidates for President of the United States and many in congress espouse it as an alternative model for our country.
-But, is it clear what, exactly, it is?
-Here, we attempt to define ‘democratic socialism’ and outline what the Catholic Church has to say about it.
+Candidates for President of the United States and many in congress espouse this as an alternative model for our country.
+What, exactly, is it?
+What does the Catholic Church have to say about it?

 One political party committed the US to the Paris Agreement and proposes a “Green New Deal”.
-Another party has withdrawn from the Paris Agreement and inimically opposes the other’s proposal.
+Another party withdrew from the Paris Agreement and inimically opposes the other’s proposal.
 What does Catholic social teaching have to say?